katooshka/agent_test/README.md

 ## Comments on the code structure

 I came up with two approaches to the processing of CSV file.
 The first is just to read the file line by line, parse and process it and update the resulting values immediately without creating extra List of Java objects.
 The second approach is to read the file line by line, parse each line into a specially created Java object, put this object into the list and then process the list.
-I have chosen the second one, as I think it this allows the code to be more structured.
+I have chosen the second one, as I think it allows the code to be more structured.
 However, the first approach could be preferred if the number of entries of the input file was too large so that maintaining and processing a list of millions of Java object were too consuming.

 ## Install